In this article, you will find the answers to some of the most commonly asked questions about SalesLoft's integration with Salesforce, including:

 - Import Leads/Contacts.

-- Assess your Sync Logs for success/failures and notify firstname.lastname@example.org for any failures.
+- Assess your Sync Logs for success/failures and reach out to Support if you see any failures.

 Teams may test your SalesLoft field configuration and activity logs in Salesforce by using a Salesforce sandbox before rolling out the Field Configuration Settings to your entire team.